fiscet/fisevents/studio/README.md

 Configure the file **sanity.config.ts** ans **sanity.cli** with your project's information to get started!

+To reflect local schema changes or other changes to the online version: npm run deploy

+To recreate the Typescript interfaces for the frontend: npm run gen-types

 Now you can do the following things:

 - [Read “getting started” in the docs](https://www.sanity.io/docs/introduction/getting-started?utm_source=readme)